fehtemam/GetandCleanFinalProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

+Accelerations are in m/s^2 and Jerks are in m/s^3.

 A tidy dataset was created from the original dataset (described above) by extracting only measurements for *mean* and *std* values.
 The two parts below lists the measurements chosen and the data frames created in the code.

 ### Part I : Measurements used to make the tidy dataset